It’s time for quant versus verbal, one of the most common questions we get. Where should I start?

 At least that’s what they state upfront.
 Many of them end up only getting quant anyhow but a lot of people state that they only need quant and then they end up needing verbal help as well.
 Once your quant outstrips your verbal you want to bring them up to parity because that’s highly rewarded by the scoring algorithm.

-Right!
-But that said, we talk in fact we talk a lot of shit every day.
-Yeah mostly.
 We talk, we read, we write, we live, we’re immersed in a world of language, a verbal world.
 Where even math professors only math a few hours a day.
-Okay yeah there is a verb – to math!
+Okay yeah, there is a verb – to math!
 This is not a GMAT word but it’s an Apex word because we math frequently.
 Yes!

 So the issue there is fluency.
 If you’re already fluent in English, all the lessons you need to learn are much more easily attainable.
 Whereas with quantitative concepts even ones you think you know, often there’s more context.
 So you need a longer time period and more contact density with them in order to absorb all the stuff you need to then be flexible with them the same way you’re likely already flexible with the English language.

-Too true, and that goes both ways, there are quantitative problems particularly on the critical reasoning and a lot of times these aren’t: here are some numbers figure it out.
+That goes both ways, there are quantitative problems particularly on the critical reasoning and a lot of times these aren’t: here are some numbers; figure it out.
 Rather, the cost-of-living index is growing more quickly than inflation, more than pensions or something like that.
 Where you have some sort of abstract inequality buried in a property – they require mathematical reasoning.

 Non-Native English Speakers

-You know and this is something else that we feel like a lot of the other the other outfits, the other test prep factories don’t really do enough, they don’t do a good enough job in my opinion.
+This is something else that we feel like a lot of the other test prep factories don’t really do a good enough job in my opinion.
 Emphasizing what many of you may be thinking right now which is verbal help and mathematical help with verbal for non-native English speakers.
-There are plenty of students who come Apex who are actually very good mathematicians as it were and it’s the English that they need a little bit of help with.
+There are plenty of students who come to us who are actually very good mathematicians as it were and it’s the English that they need a little bit of help with.
 Not as it pertains to the verbal section but actually it’s the English on the quant section that’s difficult.